phramos07/gp/README.md

 HOW IT WORKS:

 You get a dataset, a txt file with a set of coordinates.
-The program uses geneti programming to find the function that best suits that set of coordinates.
+The program uses genetic programming concepts to find the function that best fits that set of coordinates.

 TO RUN: